dfrappart/dfrappart.github.io/_posts/2024-11-20-A_look_at_Hashicorp_Vault.markdown

 ## 1. What is Vault

 I wonder if we really need to introduce Vault.
-It's becoming something of a must have in the secrets management landscape (amon others things).
+It's becoming something of a must have in the secrets management landscape (among others things).

 But well, just to be thorough, let's describe what we have.

 Vault from Hashicorp is a Secrets Engine.
-Right, which means ? &#128517;
+Right, which means? &#128517;

 Well, if, like me, you're dealing in a Public Cloud environment, you probably came accross times when you needed to store, and even more, manage secrets.
-Those secrets being password, key, or certificate.
+Those secrets being passwords, keys, or certificates.

 If, again, like me, you're dealing with Azure, you probably also came accross Azure Keyvault, which, all in all, could be described as a `vault as a service`.
 Notice the lack of capital `V` here.
 When I say vault, it means the concepts of vault to securely store secrets.